roemvaar/cs_notes/c/data_structures/ds.md

   - Searching: to search an element by value
   - Updating: to update a node

+Keep in mind:

+    - Slow and fast pointer - determine cycles

 * **Tree**

 (especially Binary Trees and Binary Search Trees) - basic tree construction (from a given array), traversal and manipulation algorithms.
 You should be familiar with binary trees, n-ary trees, and trie-trees at the very very least.
 Be familiar with at least one flavor of balanced binary tree, whether it's a red/black tree, a splay tree or an AVL tree.
 You should actually know how it's implemented.
 You should know about tree traversal algorithms: BFS and DFS, and know the difference between inorder, postorder and preorder.